StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Introduction - The Trinity"

 %}}

+### Trinity > Distinctness {#trinity-distinctness}

+#### Trinity > Distinctness > Father {#trinity-distinctness-father}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-distinct-persons/#the-father-is-a-unique-person-in-his-own-right-for-he-is-distinct-from-the-son"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Distinct Persons" header-title="The Father is a unique person in His own right (for He is distinct from the Son)"
+%}}

+#### Trinity > Distinctness > Holy Spirit {#trinity-distinctness-holy-spirit}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-distinct-persons/#the-holy-spirit-is-a-unique-person-in-his-own-right-for-he-acts-as-a-distinct-person"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Distinct Persons" header-title="The Holy Spirit is a unique person in His own right (for He acts as a distinct person)"
+%}}

+#### Trinity > Distinctness > Son {#trinity-distinctness-son}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-distinct-persons/#the-son-is-a-unique-person-in-his-own-right-for-he-is-distinct-from-the-father"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Distinct Persons" header-title="The Son is a unique person in His own right (for He is distinct from the Father)"
+%}}

 ### Trinity > Divinity {#trinity-divinity}